apollonian0/ClothSimulation/readme.txt

 	the position of each particle with respect to simulation time and the sum of forces acting on it.

-	Costraint relaxation is applied between pairs of of connected particles to increase numerical
+	Constraint relaxation is applied between pairs of of connected particles to increase numerical
 	stability for relatively large spring stiffness
 	coefficients.